emrearik/bammy_mobil/README.md

 # Bammy Mobile App

-In this project, it is aimed to control the plant harvesting BAMMY Robot which has artificial intelligence algorithm with a mobile application.
+This project aims to control the artificial intelligence plant harvesting robot named Bammy with a mobile application.

 ## Features